Nature Friday ~ May 29, 2026

 Christmas cactus

 The Mum: Nope, not at all.
-That last cactus has more blooms than it usually has!
+That last cactus has more blooms than it ever has!
 It lost a fair amount of its branches and I almost considered letting it go.
 I just think they like the light in the entryway-it’s not too severe or bright.
 But whatever it is, I’m pleased that they’re in bloom again and setting leaves and flowers.
 It’s very exciting and even the newest one (on the lower right) is joining the ranks of bloomers.
 It came from Dad’s house and is also setting buds.
 Color me happy.

 Wilson: Way to go, Mum.
 Did you see the new neighbors?
 I haven’t met them but hear them every day.